junxit/us-congress-bills-115/metadata.md

 - 2018-09-04 — Placed on the Union Calendar, Calendar No. 711.
 - 2018-09-04 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-916.
 - 2018-09-04 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-916.
+- 2018-09-05 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.